honeybadger-io/honeybadger-php/README.md

 ```

 ## Disabling Global Handlers
-To disable global error and exception handler registration and restore what was previously set you can use several options.
+To disable global error and exception handler registration and restore what was previously set you have several options.

 ```php
 <?php